VIMps2/Antssignments/README.md

   * Understanding the Canvas API and the types of information we were going to receive from the API was something that took us a while to figure out.
 The issue was that we did not have the availability of aa developer key and in order to retreive this, it would require a timely process of asking UCI for a key with a wide enough scope.
 Therefore, to resolve this issue, we used one person's information to build our application around.
 * Bottom Navigation Bar
   * While implementing this feature onto our application, we desired for the bar to hae two distinct features.
 However, while implementing this crucial design, we came across issues that affected our MainActivity file, causing the application to crash when we tried to navigate through the login screen.
 This issue has been resolved and the navigation bar can navigate the user to their classes and their assignments.
+* Notes/To-Do list
+  * Had problems figuring how to create a new fragment for each respective class and saving to allow user to access each note sheet at any time, to add/edit/delete notes.
+Resolved by using .txt files to each respective class, saving on user's device storage, accessing each file by using a prefix of class name + ".txt".